nop33/si/src/content/custom-page/home.md

 ---
-title: Home
 seo:
-  description: |
-    test seo description
-  title: test seo title
+  title: ""
+  description: ""
 header:
   title: Supporting policy-making for future generations
-  subtitle:
-    Public policy is the result of the interaction of a myriad of actors representing different interests.
-    We improve their cooperation with future generations.
+  subtitle: "Public policy is the result of the interaction of a myriad of actors representing different interests.
+We improve their cooperation with future generations."
 introSection:
   content: |
     The Simon Institute for Longterm Governance (SI) is somewhere between a research lab and a training centre, founded and